lewishowles/components/src/components/messaging/modal-dialog/modal-dialog.md

 ### `initiallyOpen`

 - type: `boolean`
-- default: `false`
+- default: `true`

 Whether the dialog should open itself immediately.
+This is true by default for use with `modal-controller`, but will likely need to be set to false if used directly.

 ### `focusDialogOnOpen`